Zog08/Dance-Arts-Centre-MP1/README.md

 #### First-time User
 1. As a first time user, I want to know where the dance school is located.
-2. As a first time user, I want to know the prices for classes.
+2. As a first time user, I want to know the prices.
-3. As a first time user, I want to know more about the classes and teachers.
+3. As a first time user, I want to know more about the classes.
 4. As a first time user, I want to get an idea and feel for the standard of teaching and the business.

 #### Returning User
 5. As a returning user, I want to see the location.
-6. As a returnign user, I want to easily contact the school.
+6. As a returning user, I want to easily contact the school.
 7. As a returning user, I want to see any changes to the prices.
 8. As a returning user, I want to find the dance school on social media.
-9. As a returning user, I want to find directions to the school.

 #### Site Owner
-13. As the site owner, I want to be able to considerable cut admin time spent giving out basic information that you can now find on the website.
+9. As the site owner, I want to be able to considerable cut admin time spent giving out basic information that you can now find on the website.
-14. As the site owner, I want users to get to know the dance school and trust us with their children and their training.
+10. As the site owner, I want users to get to know the dance school and trust us with their children and their training.
-15. As the site owner, I want the users to be able to contact us
+11. As the site owner, I want the users to be able to contact us
-15. As the site owner, I want the users to be able to capture new business with the enrol form and store sata safely.
+12. As the site owner, I want the users to be able to capture new business with the enrol form and store sata safely.
-15. As the site owner, I want the users to be able to find our location
+13. As the site owner, I want the users to be able to find our location
-15. As the site owner, I want the users to be able to hire our studio space.
+14. As the site owner, I want the users to be able to hire our studio space.